-- High expectations of all students, but with support offered for PP students such as loaning equipment and free revision guides continues to ensure PP students are enabled to engage with lessons. - Student leadership opportunities have returned to pre-Covid levels with an expanded school council (4% PP), subject ambassadors, anti-bullying ambassadors (25% PP), reading ambassadors (17% PP), Sports leaders (17% PP) and the launch of Young Enterprise (25% PP).
+- High expectations of all students, but with support offered for PP students such as loaning equipment and free revision guides continues to ensure PP students are enabled to engage with lessons. - Student leadership opportunities school council (10% PP), reading ambassadors (7.4% PP) and the launch of Young Enterprise (10% PP), Sports leaders (41%).